 What advice would you give for aspiring photographers?

 Just keep taking pictures!
 And take pictures with other people.
 Ask questions.
 See what other people are doing and why.
 Even though I’ve taken photography classes and gone to film school, I still find myself learning a lot from others who have different experiences then me.
 So don’t be shy, get out there!
 And when you see two photos that you took that are very similar, but you like one better, think why it is that you like that one better.
-What about it gives you the feeling ‘yes, that one’?
-It helps you pin point what you did that you like and don’t.
-So essentially, keep at it, and pay attention!
+What about it gives you the feeling of ‘yes, that one’?
+It helps you pin point what you did that you like and don’t like.
+So essentially, just keep at it, and pay attention!
 For a photographer, experience is the best teacher. 🙂

-Do you go to public photoshoots?
+Do you go to public photo shoots or events?

 Sometimes!
 If I do, they are listed under my events calendar.
 I hope to meet you all there!